Collins-Kinumbi/Learning-design/README.md

-Designing a chair shop web page.....minimalist design
+Designing a chair shop web page.....minimalist design.
+Also doing some components